GoogleChrome/workbox/docs/sw-cli.md

 One of the questions asked by `sw-cli generate:sw` is whether you'd like to save your responses to a configuration file.
 Answering `Y` will save your responses to `sw-cli-config.json`.
-Subsequent runs of the cli will regenerate the service worker based on the config file.
-Not only does this make building faster, it opens the possibility of running subsequent calls in a build script.
+Subsequent runs of the cli will regenerate the service worker based on the config file, which makes building faster.

-For example, if you're using gulp you can pass `sw-cli generate:sw` to [gulp-shell](https://www.npmjs.com/package/gulp-shell) or [gulp-exec](https://www.npmjs.com/package/gulp-exec).
+If you don't need anything more complicated (in other words if you don't need the broader capabilities of [sw-build](sw-build)) you could use a gulp script to pass `sw-cli generate:sw` to the command line using a module such as [gulp-shell](https://www.npmjs.com/package/gulp-shell) or [gulp-exec](https://www.npmjs.com/package/gulp-exec).